 Now Key Biologics has new technology that helps ensure the cellular raw materials it provides to researchers and manufacturers is of the highest quality.
-The company recently installed a cryogenic cooler from Asymptote (part of GE Healthcare Life Sciences), called the VIA Freeze Quad system, which has revolutionized the cell freezing process.
-As part of its commitment to cell and gene therapy, GE Healthcare acquired Asymptote in 2017, which is now integrated into the broader start-to-finish technology portfolio.
+The company recently installed a cryogenic cooler from Asymptote (part of Cytiva), called the VIA Freeze Quad system, which has revolutionized the cell freezing process.
+As part of its commitment to cell and gene therapy, Cytiva acquired Asymptote in 2017, which is now integrated into the broader start-to-finish technology portfolio.

 Innovative technologies originally developed by Asymptote maintain the potency of cellular raw materials used to develop novel therapies through ultra-low temperature freezing during production and shipping.
 The VIA Freeze series of controlled-rate freezers cool cellular material from room temperature to below -238° F. This ensures researchers and manufacturers get high-quality materials for safe, quality-controlled cell therapies.